AverardoDiMugello/doge-guard/README.md

 pip install -r requirements.txt
 ```

-Next, create a Cohere API key and a .env file.
+Next, go to [Cohere's website](https://cohere.com/) and create an account and API key.
+Create a file called `.env` and save the API key to that file like this:

 ```
 COHERE_API_KEY=YourAPIKeyHere